uutzinger/BioMedicalSensorBoard/microcontroller.md

 - Low quality A/D
 - Does not supprt A2DP (Bluetooh Classic)
 - Likely will BLE Audio will not be usable
-- Does not yet support I2S
+- Arduino Library support for I2S is in beta
 - Arduino-Audio-Tools does not support AudioStream?
 - $11.50

 ### ESP32-C6
 - released in 2023
-- Not yet supported by Arduino IDE
+- Arduino IDE support expected
 - RISC-V dual core 32-bit 160MHz
 - WiFi 6
 - Bluetooth LE 5